open-contracting/data-registry/README.md

 django-admin makemessages -l en_US
 ```

-Then, you need yo push the PO file to Transifex with
+Then, you need yo push the PO file to Transifex with:

 ```bash
 tx push -s
 ```

-When the translations are ready, you need to pull them back from Transifex with
+When the translations are ready, you need to pull them back from Transifex with:

 ```bash
 tx pull -a
 ```

-Finally, you need to compile the new translated strings, with
+Finally, you need to compile the new translated strings, with:

 ```bash
 python manage.py compilemessages
 ```

 ### Idiosyncracies

 - `related_name` is singular, instead of plural